 Just having a little fun here, don't get sensitive.

-Reason being, a ton of traders entered these positions late, which leaves them all holding the bag.
-The counter pressure will be weak in comparison, so what can't go down must go up again.
+Reason being, a ton of traders, entered these positions late, which leaves them all holding the bag.
+The counter pressure will be weak comparatively, so what can't go down must go up again.
 This leads to a push back to the high on a retest.

 That may have been a little tough to follow, so let's illustrate this point through the charts.

-Notice how after the long wick, CDEP then had a number of inside bars, before breaking the low of the wick.
-After this break, the stock proceeded much lower throughout the day.
+Notice after the long wick, CDEP had many inside bars before breaking the low of the wick.
+After this break, the stock proceeded lower throughout the day.